Class Details: Prices, Time and Location

 Doing baby yoga not only lays the foundations for babies’ healthy physical and emotional development; it enhances life with your baby by teaching you techniques for safe, relaxed holding and picking up, soothing a crying baby, being playful together and relaxing together.
 Babies love yoga!
 They often seem to ‘open out’ as they do their yoga, ; they are delighted when they learn a new move, and it can help to reduce their frustration when they are trying to roll, sit, crawl, slide and generally wriggle around!
 We always use gentle, respectful, loving and nurturing touch.

-The classes are suitable for babies who are aged around 10 weeks to before crawling.
+The classes are suitable for babies who are aged around 10 weeks .
 They generally start with massage, songs and rhymes to engage the babies, and move on to fun stretches, balances, inversions and sequences that will delight them.
-Mum/carer will move baby’s body into mini yoga positions, and using her own body to support baby in flying, rolling and going upside down.
+The parent will move baby’s body into mini yoga positions, and using their own body to support baby in flying, rolling and going upside down.
 All fantastic for their physical and neural development.
 Then they get to have a lovely cuddle on you as we do a walking relaxation and, usually, finish off lying down or sitting quietly while you share your calm!
-For Mums/carers, the classes also include stretches, strengthening yoga for the pelvic floor , hips and abdomen; breathing practices and ways of lifting, carrying and soothing babies easefully.
+For parents, the classes also include stretches, strengthening yoga for the pelvic floor , hips and abdomen; breathing practices and ways of lifting, carrying and soothing babies easefully.

 My Journey with Mum and Baby yoga

 I used baby yoga with my children from birth.
 I went to Mum and baby yoga classes myself, and then trained to teach it with Sally Lomas of Birthlight in 2010 when my daughter was a few months old.
 I have been teaching Birthlight baby yoga continuously since Jan 2011 and have worked with hundreds of parents and babies both in Manchester, where I was based until 2013, and Devon.
 Discovering Birthlight yoga was transformative for me.
 I love it, and I love sharing it!
 I have since completed the Baby Yoga Diploma, Baby Nurture certificate, and Birthlight CPD days on sensory integration through baby yoga ; yoga for diastasis recti; yoga to support breastfeeding.
 I recently attended the Birthlight postnatal yoga course and will complete my Birthlight Well Woman yoga therapy teacher training in Jan 2020.
 I am currently training with Birthlight to deliver the teacher training in Baby Nurture and Baby yoga.
 In 2018 I completed my 300 hour British Wheel of Yoga teacher training certificate.
-All in all, quite a journey from just enjoying a bit of yoga with my baby!!
+In May 2021 I trained to teach Total Yoga Nidra for Womxns health.
+All in all, quite a journey from enjoying a bit of yoga with my baby!!

 Special Babies / Babies who have a disability/ medical needs: